borisyurkevich/ECAB/README.md

 # ECAB

-iPad app for measuring child's attention abilities and diagnosing ADHD.
-ECAB (Early Childhood Attention Battery)
+ECAB - Early Childhood Attention Battery. iPad app for measuring child's attention abilities and diagnosing ADHD.

-This app has 4 different tests to measure children ability to focus.
-To get professional result it meant to be used with trained instructor.
-App just produces not normalised log.
-Please contact my clients if you need more information or normalisation.
+Contains 4 tests to measure children ability to focus.
+Meant to be used with trained instructor.
+App produces not normalised log output with raw timings.
+Please [contact my clients][1] if you need more information or normalisation.

 App has buttons which fire on touch down, not touch up.
-This is due to some children don't want to lift a finger after touch the screen.
+This is due to some children don't want to lift a finger after touching the screen.

-## App Model
+## Inheritance model.

 TestVC is a base class.
 TestVC ➡️ Visual Search, Counterpointing.
 Counterpointing ➡️ Flanker, Visual Sustain.

-You will find Core Data model messy, `CounterpointingMove` object is overused.
+The app uses Core Data and has some design specifics, like, `CounterpointingMove` object is reused for multiple tests.
 This is due to my efforts to preserve backwards compatibility.
-I've done lightweight migration since the early beginning.
-I can't accept any other Core Data changes.
+I've done lightweight migration since the early beginning and didn't had a chance to redesign the data model.

-## Contribution
-If you want to contribute please make sure your changes doesn't affect current tests and can be only optional.
-For example, you can add more tests but do not modify anything in the current test flow.

-## Contacts
+## Contacts.

 Not technical questions:
-Oliver Braddick: oliver.braddick@psy.ox.ac.uk
+Oliver Braddick: [oliver.braddick@psy.ox.ac.uk][1]
-Jan Atkinson: j.atkinson@ucl.ac.uk
+Jan Atkinson: [j.atkinson@ucl.ac.uk][2]

 Technical:
-Boris Yurkevich: boris.yurkevich@gmail.com
+- Create a GitHub issue.

+[1]: mailto:oliver.braddick@psy.ox.ac.uk
+[2]: mailto:j.atkinson@ucl.ac.uk